User Needs

 3. User Stories

-User stories are concise narratives that describe a specific user's needs, goals and expected outcomes.
-They help designers maintain a user-centered focus throughout the design process and ensure that the end product effectively addresses user needs.
+User stories are concise narratives that describe a specific user's needs, their goals—and their expected outcomes.
+They help designers keep a user-centered focus throughout the design process and make sure that the end product really does address user needs effectively.

 UX Designer and Author of Build Better Products and UX for Lean Startups, Laura Klein explains user stories and their significance: